zeichen/ant-design/components/grid/index.en-US.md

 ## API

-Ant Design layout component if it can not meet your needs, you can use the excellent layout of the components of the community:
+Vsi Design layout component if it can not meet your needs, you can use the excellent layout of the components of the community:

 - [react-flexbox-grid](http://roylee0704.github.io/react-flexbox-grid/)
 - [react-blocks](http://whoisandie.github.io/react-blocks/)